 sour cream mixture stirred in

-Step 5: Drain the potatoes.
-Mash the potatoes using a ricer, handheld masher, or electric mixer.
+1. Mash the Potatoes: Drain the potatoes.
+Mash the potatoes using a ricer, handheld potato masher, or electric mixer.

 TIP – Use a ricer for smoother potatoes and a masher for chunky.